godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 Open up ``Shotgun.tscn``, which you can find in ``Scenes``.
 Notice how everything is more or less the same, but instead of a single :ref:`Raycast <class_Raycast>`, there are five, and there is no laser pointer.
-This is because a shotgun generally fires in a cone shape, and so we are going to emulate that by having several :ref:`Raycast <class_Raycast>`s, all rotated randomly in a cone shape, and for fun I removed the laser pointer.
+This is because a shotgun generally fires in a cone shape, and so we are going to emulate that by having several :ref:`Raycast <class_Raycast>` nodes, all rotated randomly in a cone shape, and for fun I removed the laser pointer so the player has to aim without knowing for sure where the shotgun is pointing.

 Alright, select the ``Shotgun`` root node, the :ref:`RigidBody <class_RigidBody>` and make a new script called ``Shotgun.gd``.
 Add the following to ``Shotgun.gd``: